Rail Systems Technology

 The capital region is a driver of innovation in railway technology, focusing on interoperability, automation, digitalisation, lightweight construction, energy efficiency, and noise reduction.

 This specialisation creates new opportunities for railway technology and influences the entire value chain.
 Research, development, production and operations benefit in particular from the trend toward digitalisation, creating smart networks with other transport modes and services, as well as new models for condition-based repair and maintenance.
 A hub for startups, the capital region offers a foundation for new and fruitful collaboration between established companies and dynamic tech firms, even in sectors with more traditional structures like the rail transport industry.

 Companies and research institutions from the region also occupy key positions in European projects for the development of railway systems in tomorrow’s world.
-Besides direct involvement by prestigious manufacturers and operators, other stakeholders are currently involved in projects within the European research program Shift2Rail, among them TU Berlin, Havelländische Eisenbahn, and IAV.
+Besides direct involvement by prestigious manufacturers and operators, other stakeholders are currently involved in projects within the European research program Shift2Rail, among them EURNEX, TU Berlin, Havelländische Eisenbahn, IAV and Witt IndustrieElektronik.

 Outstanding connections in the region and Europe-wide

 As one of the growth industries in the capital region, rail transport technology belongs to the Transport, Mobility and Logistics Cluster.
-Supporting the cluster in its tasks, the Competence Network Rail Berlin-Brandenburg (KNRBB) also develops and manages sophisticated innovation projects on an international stage.
+The close and productive cooperation with other clusters in the capital region (such as the fields of IT, communications technology, energy technology and photonics) is an important factor in the performance of the regional economy.
 In addition, the cluster cooperates with other European partners within the European Railway Clusters Initiative (ERCI).
 Situated in Berlin, the European Rail Research Network of Excellence (EURNEX) coordinates research competency in the railway sector at a European level.

 Berlin Partner für Wirtschaft und Technologie GmbH